nada-attia/dama/INSTALL.md

 ### How to run this game locally

 - Clone this repository
 - `cd` to the cloned folder and run `make play` to start the game.
 There are no new OPAM packages needed.
 You can run this in the same OPAM switch used in CS 3110.
-If the game fails to build make sure you have the packages listed in the `_tags` file (you should already have those installed from class).

 ### How to play the game